-- The expenditure for the period ended 31 March 2023 amounted to R17.693 billion, representing ninety-five per cent (95%) of the total final budget of R18.555 billion, leaving total unspent funds of R861.595 million. - The department reported an under expenditure of R861.595 million.
-Cumulative variations between budget and expenditure within various economic classifications are as follows: - Compensation of employees reflects under expenditure of R23.547 million, the under- spending is affected mainly by reduced rate of filling vacancies to comply with mandatory budget cuts over the Medium-Term Expenditure Framework period.
-Only critical prioritised posts are being filled. - Goods and services under expenditure is R60.849 million.
-The under-spending is mainly due to unpaid invoices for the Eastern Cape and KwaZulu-Natal disaster interventions. - Transfers and subsidies underspent by R3.975 million, the under-spending relates mainly to the Households (Employees social benefits / leave gratuities). - Payments for capital assets underspent by R773.224 million, the significant contributor is the indirect grant allocation to municipalities which includes both the regional bulk and water services infrastructure grants due to, amongst others; slow moving projects, inadequate planning, delayed procurement processes and payment systems errors at financial year-end. - All the unspent funds for the 2022/23 financial are committed and the Department has applied to National Treasury for approval of the unspent funds to be rolled over to the 2023/24 financial year.
+- The expenditure for the period ended 31 March 2023 amounted to R17.693 billion, representing ninety-five per cent (95%) of the total final budget of R18.555 billion, leaving total unspent funds of R861.594 million. - The department reported an under expenditure of R861.594 million.
+Cumulative variations between budget and expenditure within various economic classifications are as follows: - Compensation of employees reflects under expenditure of R23.546 million, the under- spending is affected mainly by reduced rate of filling vacancies to comply with mandatory budget cuts over the Medium-Term Expenditure Framework period.
+Only critical prioritised posts are being filled. - Goods and services under expenditure is R60.847 million.
+The under-spending is mainly due to unpaid invoices for the Eastern Cape and KwaZulu-Natal disaster interventions due to systems errors at year-end.
+These invoices were paid in the 2023/24 financial year. - Transfers and subsidies underspent by R3.975 million, the under-spending relates mainly to the Households (Employees social benefits / leave gratuities). - Payments for capital assets underspent by R773.226 million, the significant contributor is the indirect grant allocation to municipalities which includes both the regional bulk and water services infrastructure grants.
+The Department has been working with Implementing Agents to improve procurement and project management processes. - All the unspent funds for the 2022/23 financial year are committed and the Department applied to National Treasury for approval of the unspent funds to be rolled over to the 2023/24 financial year.
+The 2023/24 budget has been reprioritised to fund these projects whilst awaiting the outcome of the rollover application.